zoolanders/documentation/src/essentials-for-yootheme-pro/forms/advanced/custom-action.md

 # Custom After Submit Action

-Actions are very handy to customize the workflow of a form, add extra validation, append or change data on the fly, or send it to a 3rd party service... is the heart of the submission workflow and you have the wheels.
+Actions are very handy to customize the workflow of a form, add extra validation, append or change data on the fly, or send it to a 3rd party service... is the heart of the submission workflow and you have the wheel.
 So let's take control and create a custom [After Submit Action](../../forms/actions.html).

-An Action is a class executed during the after-submission process.
-We will declare it in a YOOtheme Pro Module, if you are not familiar with those please review [YOOtheme Pro Documentation](https://yootheme.com/support/yootheme-pro/joomla/developers-modules) first.
+An Action is a `Class` extending a `StandardAction` and executed during the after-submission process, let's declare it in a YOOtheme Pro Module, if you are not familiar with those please review [YOOtheme Pro Documentation](https://yootheme.com/support/yootheme-pro/joomla/developers-modules) first.

-The class has to implement the `ZOOlanders\YOOessentials\Form\Actions\Action` interface.
-To make things easier, we also provide the `ZOOlanders\YOOessentials\Form\Actions\StandardAction` base class that should be extended.

 ```php
 <?php